percona/k8spg-docs/docs/scaling.md

 One of the great advantages brought by Kubernetes and the OpenShift platform is the ease of an application scaling.
 Scaling an application results in adding resources or Pods and scheduling them to available Kubernetes nodes.

 Scaling can be vertical and horizontal.
 Vertical scaling adds more compute or storage resources to MySQL nodes; horizontal scaling is about adding more nodes to the cluster.
+High availability looks technically similar, because it also involves additional nodes, but the reason is maintaining liveness of the system in case of server or network failures.

 ## Vertical scaling